Water and Wastewater

 about provincial regulation of planning, building and operating a

 for water and wastewater operators in Saskatchewan

 New and existing waterworks and sewage works must be under the direction of a certified operator.

-Amendments to The Environmental Management Protection Act, 2002 regarding
+Under The Environmental Management Protection Act, 2010, Easements

 Certification and Training